What You Need to Know About Machining and Fabrication? A Complete Guide

 • It handles complexity: CNC mills can create 3D shapes that would be impossible to make by hand.

-Key Fact: According to the Association for Manufacturing Technology (AMT), 75% of U.S. manufacturers now use CNC machining for high-precision parts—up from 50% in 2015.
+Key Fact: According to the Association for Manufacturing Technology (AMT), 75% of U.S. manufacturers now use CNC machining for high-precision parts, up from 50% in 2015.

 2. 3D Printing (Additive Manufacturing) in Machining

-• A dental lab uses 3D printing to make a rough ceramic crown, then uses machining to smooth the surface and ensure it fits the patient’s tooth exactly.
-This cuts production time from 2 days to 4 hours.
+While 3D printing is technically an additive process, it is increasingly used alongside machining to “pre-shape” parts before final precision cutting.
+For example, a dental lab uses 3D printing to make a rough ceramic crown.
+Then, it uses machining to smooth the surface and ensure it fits the patient’s tooth exactly.
+This combination cuts production time from 2 days to just 4 hours.

 3. Laser Cutting in Fabrication

-• It’s precise (cuts as fine as 0.001 inches, even in thick metal).
+• It is precise: It can cut as fine as 0.001 inches, even in thick metal.

 4. Automation in Fabrication